AEscajeda/AEscajeda/README.md

 [DevSearch](https://devsearch-demo.herokuapp.com/) is a portfolio website where developers, designers and tech professionals around the world can show off his skills and work.
 The users can create a profile, link to their social media, add projects to demonstrate skills and leave reviews of other users' projects
 The tech stack used to build this side was:
 - Django.
-- AWS DBS for data persistance (PostgreSQL).
+- AWS DBS for data persistence (PostgreSQL).
-- AWS S3 for static files storage.
+- AWS S3 for static file storage.
 - Heroku to host the site.
 You can se the demo on the next [link](https://devsearch-demo.herokuapp.com/).